viking-saver/windows-itpro-docs/windows/deployment/do/mcc-ent-edu-overview.md

 - Have 100s or 1,000s of Windows devices (desktop or server)
 - Have some existing server hardware (Decommissioned Distribution Point, file server, cloud print server)
 - Have Azure VMs and/or Azure Virtual Desktop deployed
-- Have Internet bandwidth that is mediocre (T1 or T3 lines)
+- Have limited internet bandwidth (T1 or T3 lines)

 To support the large enterprise scenario, customers can deploy a Connected Cache node to a server running Windows Server 2022 or Ubuntu 22.04.